Flotsam and Jetsam (band): 1986–1989: Doomsday for the Deceiver and No Place for Disgrace

 Flotsam and Jetsam recorded their debut album Doomsday for the Deceiver in Los Angeles, with producer Brian Slagel and engineer Bill Metoyer.
-The album was released on the July 4, 1986, and was the first in Kerrang!'s history to achieve the 6K rating.
+The album was released on July 4, 1986, and was the first in Kerrang!'s history to achieve the 6K rating.

 Newsted, who was also the band's main lyric writer, departed soon after to join Metallica, replacing their bassist Cliff Burton, who died in a bus accident.
-On Halloween night 1986, he played his last gig with Flotsam and Jetsam.
+On Halloween night 1986, he played his last show with Flotsam and Jetsam.
 The band had asked another local bassist Phil Rind of Sacred Reich to fill in for a short time.
 They then hired Michael Spencer from the Sacramento band Sentinel Beast.
-Flotsam and Jetsam inked a deal with Metallica's then-label Elektra Records before opening for Megadeth in 1987 on the Peace Sells tour in Europe and America.
+Flotsam and Jetsam signed a deal with Metallica's then-label Elektra Records before opening for Megadeth in 1987 on the Peace Sells tour in Europe and North America.
 After touring with Megadeth, the band played selected shows in America with Slayer, Dark Angel, Possessed, Celtic Frost, Sacred Reich and Excel.

-Michael Spencer left Flotsam and Jetsam shortly after a U.S. tour in the fall of 1987; his replacement was Troy Gregory.
+Spencer left Flotsam and Jetsam shortly after a U.S. tour in the fall of 1987; his replacement was Troy Gregory.
 Their second studio album, No Place for Disgrace, was released in May 1988, and includes a cover of Elton John's hit "Saturday Night's Alright for Fighting", for which a music video was shot.
 The band toured heavily behind No Place for Disgrace throughout 1988 and 1989.
-They opened for King Diamond in America, and supported Megadeth, Testament and Sanctuary in Europe on the So Far, So Good...
+They opened for King Diamond in North America, and supported Megadeth, Testament and Sanctuary in Europe on the So Far, So Good...
 So What! tour.
 The band also toured or played shows with Testament, The Crumbsuckers, Fates Warning, Destruction, Metal Church, Death Angel, D.R.I., Acid Reign and Kreator, and landed a billing for festivals, such as Milwaukee Metalfest, and played at Aardschokdag twice (in May 1988 and April 1989).